influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/template.md

 ## obj securityContext

-PodSecurityContext holds pod-level security attributes and common container settings.
+"PodSecurityContext holds pod-level security attributes and common container settings.
 Some fields are also present in container.securityContext.
-Field values of container.securityContext take precedence over field values of PodSecurityContext.
+Field values of container.securityContext take precedence over field values of PodSecurityContext."

 ### fn securityContext.withFsGroup